Iterable/iterable-android-sdk/README.md

 ```

 ### Deferred deep linking

 [Deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking) allows a user who does not have a specific app installed to:

  - Click on a deep link that would normally open content in that app.
  - Install the app from the App Store.
  - Open the app and immediately see the content referenced by the link.

 As the name implies, the deep link is _deferred_ until the app has been installed.

 After tapping a deep link in an email from an Iterable campaign, users without the associated app will be directed to Play Store to install it.
 If the app uses the Iterable SDK and has deferred deep linking enabled, the content associated with the deep link will load on first launch.

 #### Enabling deferred deep linking

-Set `checkForDeferredDeeplink` to `true` on `IterableConfig` when initializing the SDK to enable deferred deep linking for IterableSDK.
+Set `checkForDeferredDeeplink` to `true` on `IterableConfig` when initializing the SDK to enable deferred deep linking for Iterable SDK.
 Make sure a `urlHandler` is also set up to handle deep links to open the right content within your app on first launch (see above for details).

 ## Additional Information